 Regular updates about the status of your case are important.
 They help you stay informed and reduce anxiety about the process.
 Ask your attorney how often you can expect updates, and make sure to stay in the loop.

-For more information on Arrest And Detention, an initial consultation is your next best step.
+For more information on Arrest And Detention, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (626) 600-3437 today.